2017-18 Undergraduate and Graduate Catalogs

 FIN 495.
 Seminars in Leadership Development.
 3 Hours.

 Special topics in leadership including concepts, principles, and processes to facilitate effective, compassionate, and ethical leadership within the leader/follower relationship.
 The course will examine the relevance of self-awareness, self-management, environmental situations, social awareness & responsibility, and relationship management in authentic leadership.
+Prerequisites: Restricted to College of Business majors and minors and students with junior or senior status.
+Instructor consent is required.

 FIN 497.
 Internships.
 2-9 Hour.